-Where cricket is concerned in the Caribbean, it’s always with a dash of style and aggro.
-Not since the advent of the Twenty20 format has the world seen such profound interest back to where it once belonged (during the halcyon days of Sir Viv, Lloyd and, Holding’s era), the West Indies.
+When it comes to cricket in the Caribbean, it’s always with a dash of style and aggression.
+Not since the Twenty20 format began has the world seen such profound interest back to where it once belonged (during the halcyon days of Sir Viv, Lloyd and, Holding’s era), the West Indies.

-On Sunday, September 10, the party began with loud thuds and jubilation at the Brian Lara Stadium in Trinidad, as the Trinbago Knight Riders erupted in celebrations, upon clinching what was their second CPL title.
+On Sunday the party began with loud thuds and jubilation at the Brian Lara Stadium in Trinidad as the Trinbago Knight Riders erupted in celebrations upon clinching what was their second CPL title.

 But what made the top 5 moments from this year’s amazing feast of free hitting and timber crushing CPL?

 1 Trinbago Knight Riders clinch second title

 It wasn't what the fans might have expected as St. Kitts & Nevis came so mightily close in their defending of a modest 135, having reduced TKR to 7/90 at one stage.

 But even that wasn't enough to dash the hopes of a side that powered itself on the charisma of Kevon Cooper, finishing with a 14-ball 29, punctuated by 2 lofty grand hits into the stands.

 In what became only the second title triumph for Trinbago Knight Riders, who snatched the CPL crown from Barbados Tridents - winners of the previous edition - the T20 tournament unfurled a vital lesson.

 The winner isn't necessarily the one with a massive score on the charts.
 Rather, one who performs collectively well in all departments of the game.
 Whether it was Dwayne Bravo's electrifying fielding all along, Darren Bravo's slamming with the bat throughout the tournament or, Ronsford Beaton's economical bowling- it all played out well for the Trinbago Knight Riders, even as the trio failed to fire in the finals.